tingyucha/AOSPRE/docs/testcase.md

   <code><nobr>scanning_table</nobr></code> entries for the four
   namelists provided.

-## Run the AOS program
+## Run the AOSPRE program

-The AOS executable takes as command-line arguments the names of one or more namelist files.
-As a first run of AOS, invoke a flight using the original namelist settings, with only the left-hand side panel
+The AOSPRE executable takes as command-line arguments the names of one or more namelist files.
+As a first run of AOSPRE, invoke a flight using the original namelist settings, with only the left-hand side panel
 active: